No Time to Die (soundtrack): Development

-In July 2019, Dan Romer was announced as composer for the film's score, having previously worked with Cary Joji Fukunaga on Beasts of No Nation and Maniac.
+In July 2019, Dan Romer was announced as composer for the film No Time to Die's score, having previously worked with Cary Joji Fukunaga on Beasts of No Nation (2015) and Maniac (2018).
 Romer left the film due to creative differences in November 2019.
 Hans Zimmer replaced Romer by January 2020.
-It is the first time in the Bond series history that a composer has been replaced during post-production, and the second major personnel change for the film after Danny Boyle left as director.
+It is the first time in the James Bond series history that a composer has been replaced during post-production, and the second major personnel change for the film after Danny Boyle left as director.
 Steve Mazzaro produced the score, while Johnny Marr played guitar.
 London Voices provided the choral element to the soundtrack.
 The No Time to Die score album was set to be released through Decca Records in March 2020 but was delayed to 1 October 2021 to coincide with the release of the film.

 In January 2020, Billie Eilish was announced as the performer of the film's theme song, with her brother, Finneas O'Connell, serving as co-writer as well as the track's producer.
 The song, which has the same title, was released on 13 February 2020.
 At the age of 18, Eilish is the youngest artist to record a James Bond theme song.
-Despite the film's delay, the song was nominated for and won the Grammy Award for Best Song Written for Visual Media at the 63rd Annual Grammy Awards, on 14 March 2021, six months before the film's release date, because the song itself was released during the 2019–20 eligibility period, in anticipation of the film's original April 2020 release date.
+Despite the film's delay due to the COVID-19 pandemic, the song was nominated for and won the Grammy Award for Best Song Written for Visual Media at the 63rd Annual Grammy Awards, on 14 March 2021, six months before the film's release date, because the song itself was released during the 2019–20 eligibility period, in anticipation of the film's original April 2020 release date.
 At the 65th Annual Grammy Awards, Zimmer's score was nominated for Best Score Soundtrack for Visual Media.

 The soundtrack contains references to two tracks from On Her Majesty's Secret Service soundtrack: